Ontario Teachers: Navigating the T1198 for Your 2024 Tax Return

 Given the uncertainty, taxpayers should remain vigilant and consider consulting with a professional tax accountant to navigate these changes effectively.
 Key points to keep in mind:

-The CRA is applying the increased inclusion rate for gains realized after June 25, 2024, but this is subject to change.
+The CRA is intending to apply the increased inclusion rate for gains realized after January 1, 2026, but this is subject to change.

 Future political developments, including potential elections, may significantly impact the status of these tax measures.